fortunegbai/fortunegbai/README.md

 ![logo](https://github.com/fortunegbai/fortunegbai/blob/main/github%20banner.png)
 <h1 align="center">Hi 👋, I'm Fortune Egbai</h1>
-<h3 align="center">A Business & Product Analyst passionate about turning business questions into data-driven product insights.
+<h3 align="center">I'm a business and product analyst passionate about turning business questions into data-driven product insights.

 With a background in Business Management (M.Sc), and hands-on experience in sales, business analysis, and customer insights, I thrive at the intersection of business, data, and product thinking.
 My goal is to help build products and strategies that truly serve users and drive measurable business impact. </h3>